Perlou/TodoByReact/README.md

-# gallery-by-react
+# TodoByReact
-A gallery by reactjs
+A todolist by reactjs

 Build: